OCA/account-financial-tools/account_storno/README.rst

 This module adds the posibility to use Storno Accounting, a business practice commonly used in Eastern European countries.

+Storno accounting is a practice of using negative debit or credit amounts to reverse original journal account entries.
+Because bookkeepers typically write Storno entries in red ink, this accounting practice is also known as Red Storno.

+There is a difference between debit turnover and credit turnover, because the reverse entry makes redundant debit and credit turnover.

 Countries where Storno accounting is mandatory or considered as best practice:

-Czech Republic, Poland, Romania, Russia, China, Slovakia, Slovenia, Ukraine, Croatia, Bosnia and Herzegovina, Serbia, China ...
+* Bosnia and Herzegovina
+* China
+* Czech Republic
+* Croatia
+* Poland
+* Romania
+* Russia
+* Serbia
+* Slovakia
+* Slovenia
+* Ukraine

 Configuration
 =============

-To configure this module, go to the menu Accounting/Invoicing > Configuration > Accounting > Journals and change the value of field Posting policy to "Storno" on the relevant journals.
+To configure this module:

+* Go to the menu Accounting/Invoicing > Configuration > Accounting > Journals
+* Open in form view the journals for which you want to allow storno
+* Change the value of field Posting policy to "Storno"

 Usage
 =====